Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

 In general, the redshift evolution of $\gamma^{\prime}$ of the IllustrisTNG ETGs is in line with other numerical simulations in comparison, demonstrating a decrease in the total power-law density slope with time since $z=2$.
 This trend still exhibits some tension with the strong lensing observation dataset, which suggests a seemingly increasing slope with time.
 In our upcoming paper (Wang et al. in preparation), we will aim at quantifying the effects of galaxy mergers, star formation activities, and feedback processes on the formation and evolution of the isothermal density profile.
-Thereby we will also present in depth a full comparison considering the aforementioned model and selection biases.